slateci/slateci.github.io/_docs/cluster/cluster-install.md

 ## Operating System Requirements

-SLATE currently requires [CentOS 7](http://isoredirect.centos.org/centos/7/isos/x86_64/) as the base operating system for new clusters.
 In order to reliably run Kubernetes and connect to the SLATE federation, a few changes are needed to the base CentOS install.
 The following prerequisite steps will need to be applied to all SLATE nodes in your cluster.

 ### Disable SELinux
 First, you will need to disable SELinux as this generally conflicts with Kubernetes: